SimpleAuthentication/SimpleAuthentication/ReadMe.md

     }

     // Ye standard Ole View model.
-    // PROTIP: You do use view models, right?
+    // PRO-TIP: You do use view models, right?
 (There is only one correct answer, here) var model = new AuthenticateCallbackViewModel();
     try
     {